Key Takeaways

 Keep these risks in mind when looking for an unsecured personal loan with a lower credit score:

-• Risk of Scams — Borrowers with bad or fair credit are often targeted by predatory lenders offering “guaranteed approval” or “no-credit-check loans,” which can have hidden fees and extremely high-interest rates.
+- Risk of Scams — Predatory lenders may target borrowers with poor credit, offering “guaranteed approval” or “no-credit-check loans,” which can have hidden fees and extremely high-interest rates.

-• Additional Fees — Some lenders may charge higher origination fees, late fees, or prepayment penalties for borrowers with lower credit scores.
+- Additional Fees — Some loans may include origination fees, late fees, or prepayment penalties.

-• Credit Score Impact — Failing to make timely payments on your loan can further damage your credit score, making future borrowing even more difficult and expensive.
+- Credit Score Impact — Missed or late payments on your loan can further damage your credit, making future borrowing even more difficult and expensive.

-• Co-Signer Risks —If you use a co-signer to qualify for the loan, any missed payments or defaults will also affect their credit score, potentially straining your relationship with them.
+- Co-Signer Risks — If you use a co-signer to qualify for the loan, missed payments or defaults can also harm their credit score.

 FAQs on Loans for Bad and Fair Credit Scores